Leon Rosselson

+Early life

+Rosselson was born and brought up in North London, lived in Tufnell Park and attended Parliament Hill Grammar School.
+His Jewish parents came to England as refugees from the Russian Empire.

+He studied at Fitzwilliam College, Cambridge University.
+In his teens and twenties he played competitive chess, including representing his school, county and university.

 Folk years

-Leon Rosselson was born and brought up in North London, lived in Tufnell Park and attended school in Highgate Road, adjacent to Parliament Hill Fields.
-His Jewish parents came to England as refugees from the Russian Empire.
+Rosselson got involved in folk music while at Cambridge University, joining the university folk club The St Lawrence Society, during which time he also started writing songs.

-He joined the London Youth Choir, formed by John Hasted and Eric Winter, which went to a number of World Youth Festivals in the 1950s.
+Rosselson joined the London Youth Choir, formed by John Hasted and Eric Winter, which went to a number of World Youth Festivals in the 1950s.

 At the end of that decade, two Scotsmen, Robin Hall (1936–1998) and Jimmie Macgregor (born 1930), came to London and teamed up with Shirley Bland (Jimmie's wife) and Leon Rosselson to form a quartet called The Galliards.
 Rosselson played five string banjo and guitar and did most of the arrangements.
 Their repertoire consisted of folk songs.
 They made an EP and two LPs for Decca (Scottish Choice and A-Roving) and one LP for the American label, Monitor.
 They also made a single for Topic of the Dave Arkin/Earl Robinson song "The Ink Is Black".
 The group broke up in 1963.

 In 1964, Rosselson joined Marian Mackenzie, Ralph Trainer and Martin Carthy (later replaced by Roy Bailey) in a group called The Three City Four.
 They concentrated on contemporary songs, including some of Rosselson's own, and made two LPs for Decca and for CBS.